mmutugi/Data-Science-and-Machine-Learning/01.Supervised Learning/01.The Perceptron/Readme.md

 Check out the `matatu_data.csv` for a real-world inspired binary classification task.
 This is a synthetic dataset I personally created to model the Matatus in Kenya as shown in the `ipynb` file.

 ---
-Authored by `Mark Munyi` for CMOR 438 taught by `Randy R. Davila, Ph.D.`
+Authored by `Mark Munyi` for demonstration purposes.